-Contrary to popular opinion, any employee can be terminated at any time, and a reason is usually only needed if the termination is for cause.
-There is no restriction in Canadian employment law that prohibits an employer from terminating an employee, except for prohibited grounds under provincial and federal human rights legislation.
-Such prohibited grounds might include a person’s sex, age or disability.
+Contrary to popular opinion, any employee can be terminated at almost any time, and a reason is usually only needed if the termination is for cause.
+There is no restriction in Canadian employment law that prohibits an employer from terminating an employee, except for prohibited grounds under provincial and federal human rights legislation or if the termination would be considered a reprisal for an employee enforcing their rights under the Occupational Health & Safety Act or the Employment Standards Act, 2000.
+Prohibited grounds under human rights legislation may include a person’s sex, age or disability.
+Reprisal could be terminating an employee for making a violence and or harassment complaint or a complaint about an unsafe workplace under the Occupational Health & Safety Act.
+Reprisal could also be terminating an employee for enforcing their rights under the Employment Standards Act, 2000 by filing a complaint with the Ministry of Labour.

 Most dismissals, however, do not fall under such prohibitions and, as such, are generally uncontestable by the employee.
 However, even though the employee can be terminated at any time, many terminations can still be found to be wrongful for a number of different reasons.